 A key component of FYI@VMI centers on the overall Academic Program at VMI.
-Wednesdays typically feature a faculty guest panel.
-Topics such as writing in different disciplines, undergraduate research, and undergraduate studies as pre-professional training have been specifically chosen to expose new college students to the greater context of academics in a college setting.
+Members of the FYI Advisory Committee will lead activities and discussions about relevant topics from the faculty's perspective.
+Topics such as reflective writing and critical thinking have been specifically chosen to expose new college students to the greater context of academics in a college setting.

 The director of FYI@VMI looks forward to faculty collaboration in this new academic endeavor to the extent their time and interest permit.
-VMI faculty members who are willing to participate in the program and/or have questions, suggestions or comments regarding the program should contact LTC Elaine Humphrey, Director, Miller Academic Center and VMI Teacher Education Program.
+VMI faculty members who are willing to participate in the program and/or have questions, suggestions or comments regarding the program should contact LTC Elaine Humphrey, Director, Miller Academic Center.